System Boundaries & Responsibility Interfaces | OE-FASHION Engineering Reference

 Responsibility Interfaces

 Engineering responsibility begins where boundaries are defined.
+Clarifying the interface between manufacturing scope and environmental reality.

-1. Why Undefined Boundaries Cause Engineered Failure
+1. Why Undefined Boundaries Cause Failure

-2. What a System Boundary Actually Is
+2. Defining the System Boundary

 3. Responsibility Interfaces in Multi-Party Projects